ronnoceel/TwitterBleep/README.md

 # TwitterBleep

 Twitter Bleep is a single-page webapp that shows the distribution of explicit words in tweets across the country, by state.
+It does this by communicating with the Twitter steaming api, while using node.js as a backend.

 # To Run